Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 The manufacturers of a gas outdoor heater, trying to keep their units affordable, don’t design and build their heater the same way.

-Nothing is wrong with this practice as long as the consumer only uses the gas outdoor heater outdoors, as intended.
+Nothing is wrong with this practice as long as the consumer only uses the gas patio heater outdoors, as intended.

 Radiant Gas Outdoor Heater

-For this reason, most gas outdoor heater models are radiant heaters, which have a warming effect similar to basking under the sun.
+For this reason, most gas patio heater models are radiant heaters, which have a warming effect similar to basking under the sun.

 A radiant gas outdoor heater allows specific spaces within an area to be heated, primarily warming only the people and objects in front of the unit.